psripathy/LEARNING/Kubernetes-EKS.md

-###Tools
+### Tools

-  eksctl - AWS CLI for Amazon EKS
+- eksctl - AWS CLI for Amazon EKS

-  kubectl
+- kubectl - CLI to work with Kubernetes Control plane

-  awscli
+- awscli

-  k9s - Kubernetes CLI
+- k9s - Terminal based UI to interact with your Kubernetes clusters